vgiansanti/Kallisto-scATAC/README.md

 * 01_kallisto_scATAC_clustering.Rmd: this contains the analysis performed with Seurat (R commands)

 The other files available are:

+* Analysis_of_K562_cells.ipynb: the notebook with the analysis performed on the K562 cell line.
+The count matrices are the ones in the [K562_data] folder.

 * Figure1C_MI_evaluation.ipynb: the observation of MI variation can be reproduced by running this notebook.